What is Endovascular Surgery?

 Endovascular surgeries and therapies are procedures in which a catheter is threaded through the arteries in order to treat and diagnose specific diseases in the blood vessels.

-There are many arterial and brain conditions for which Dr. Ahuja performs endovascular procedures.
+There are many arterial and brain conditions for which Dr. Ahuja performs endovascular procedures from his three Wisconsin offices.

 How are Endovascular Treatments Performed